-The Accounts present a true and fair view of the financial position of Bromsgrove District Council at 31 March 2019 and its income and expenditure for the year ended on that date.
+The Accounts present a true and fair view of the financial position of Bromsgrove District Council at 31 March 2020 and its income and expenditure for the year ended on that date.

-SIGNED Date:

-Certificate o of the Chief Financial Officer

-I certify that:

-(a) the Statement of Accounts for the year ended 31 March 2019 has been prepared in the form directed by the Code and under the accounting policies set out on pages 26 to 37.

-(b) in my opinion, the Statement of Accounts gives a true and fair view of the income and expenditure and cash flows for the financial year and the financial position as at the end of the financial year.
+SIGNED Date: 5th October 2021 Certificate of f the Executive Director of Resources I certify that: (a) the Statement of Accounts for the year ended 31 March 2020 has been prepared in the form directed by the Code and under the accounting policies set out on pages 29 to 41. (b) in my opinion, the Statement of Accounts gives a true and fair view of the income and expenditure and cash flows for the financial year and the financial position as at the end of the financial year.
+Executive Di Date: 5 th October 2021 rector of Resources

-Chief Financ cial Officer

-Authority A pproval of Statement of Accounts
+Authority Approval of Statement of Accounts

-These accoun its were approved by resolution of the Council on xx

-Chairman

-xx